kevincianfarini/cardiologist/README.md

 Cardiologist offers two functions to schedule fixed period schedules using a `kotlin.time.Duration` and a `kotlinx.datetime.DateTimePeriod`.
 Fixed period Pulses are rigid and the period specifies the time between the start of a job and the start of its successor.
-Interval schedules are intentioanlly omitted from Cardiologist because they can be trivially built with a while loop.
+Interval schedules are intentionally omitted from Cardiologist because they can be trivially built with a while loop.

 ```kt